-Thanks for choosing Skywalker Trampolines!
+Thank you for choosing Skywalker Trampolines!
 We're just as excited as you are to help your family live an active (but most importantly FUN) lifestyle.
-This model is one of our favorites, and we're confident you'll love it too.
-To make things easier for you, we've listed important information that you (and your little outdoor adventurers) need to know.
-Make sure you brush up on the warnings, instructions, assembly, maintenance, and use of your new product... because there will be a pop quiz at the end!
-(Okay, not REALLY, but if you're still reading this, props to you!
-You're awesome).
+This model is one of our favorites, and we're confident you'll love it, too.
+We want to make things easier for you, so we have listed all the important information that you (and your little outdoor adventurers) need to know.
+Make sure you brush up on the warnings, instructions, assembly, maintenance, and use of your new product because there will be a pop quiz at the end (Okay, not REALLY, but if you're still reading this, props to you!
+You're awesome!).